JillAClark/suite/docs/usermanual/source/installation/windows/index.rst

 Installation
 ------------

 #.
-Double click the :file:`OpenGeoSuite.exe` file.
+Double-click the :file:`OpenGeoSuite.exe` file.

 #.
 At the **Welcome** screen, click :guilabel:`Next`.